Skip to main content

 Why do I need multiple custom apps for the same GitHub organization?

 GitHub only allows installing a given GitHub App once per GitHub organization.
-To connect multiple Port organizations to the same GitHub organization, each Port organization must have its own custom GitHub App.
-These apps can target the same repositories but function independently—ideal for multi-environment rollouts or segmented pipelines.
+To connect multiple Port organizations to the same GitHub organization, after installing the Port Github App in the first Port organization, each additional Port organization must have its own custom GitHub App.
+These apps can target the same repositories but function independently, this is ideal for multi-environment rollouts or segmented pipelines.

 Troubleshooting